GilbertRyan1/rb-agent-evaluation-assignment/README.md

 semantic_similarity_score
 ```

 This score is useful for measuring broad semantic overlap, but it does not fully capture whether the AI preserved the exact human preference, motivation, or response style.
+Similarity ranges from –1 (opposite meaning) to +1 (identical meaning).

 ---

 ### 2. LLM-as-Judge Evaluation

-This layer uses Gemini to evaluate how well the AI answer simulates the specific human respondent.
+This layer uses Gemini to evaluate how well the AI answer simulates the specific human respondent. the LLM scores each dimension on an integer scale from 1 to 5, where 1 = very poor match, 2 = weak match, 3 = partial match, 4 = good match and 5 = very strong match.

 The judge scores each answer pair across the following dimensions: